containers/buildah/docs/buildah-add.md

 content to exclude files and directories from the source directory, when copying content into the image.

-Users can specify a series of Unix shell globals in a inore file to identify files/directories to exclude.
+Users can specify a series of Unix shell globals in a ignore file to identify files/directories to exclude.

 Buildah supports a special wildcard string `**` which matches any number of